smart-on-fhir/cumulus-library-pcx/README.md

 # PCX: medulloblastoma cohort and outcome study

+Repository documentation checked 2026-09-10 against local configuration, valuesets, generated SQL and model sources.
+Database builds and clinical results were not rerun.

 PCX is a Cumulus Library study under development for cross-network medulloblastoma analyses.
 The requirements below describe the intended scientific analysis; they are not a claim that survival estimation or treatment-effect analysis is implemented.

 ## Current repository state

-The [main manifest](cumulus_library_pcx/manifest.toml) enables `study_population`, `study_variable`, `study_variable_wide`, `casedef`, and `sample`.
-Elastic query/output, eligibility, outcome, client-view, QA, and cube stages are commented out.
+The [main manifest](cumulus_library_pcx/manifest.toml) enables `study_population`, `study_variable`, `study_variable_wide`, `casedef`, and `sample`. `elastic_output` is registered with `skip_by_default=true`; its upload manifest points to an external, dated results directory.
+Elastic query, eligibility, outcome, QA, cube and NLP stages are commented out; no client-view or diagnosis LLM-output stage is registered.
 Existing SQL or model files for an inactive stage do not establish a working analysis or a completed database build.

 Current population settings differ from the all-age research goal: